-“...anyone who watches On the Beach, if they have a beating pulse, will take stock of their own existence.
+“Made during the height of the Cold War...anyone who watches On the Beach, if they have a beating pulse, will take stock of their own existence.
 The acting and direction are first rate.”

 To celebrate the film’s 60th anniversary, On the Beach screens exclusively at ACMI in a 35mm print courtesy of the National Film and Sound Archive.